 Unfortunately, that means this keyword research strategy has a limited success ceiling.
-It won't be able to tell you everything you need to know to create your strategy, but it will give you a good place to start.
+It won't be able to tell you everything you need to know to create your plan, but it will give you a good place to start.

 Keywordtool.io is a great way to generate long lists of keyword ideas.

-All you have to do is type in the root of your keyword — so again something like "shoes" if you sell running shoes — and Keywordtool.io will generate a list of possible keywords for you to target.
+All you have to do is type in the root of your keyword — so again, something like "shoes" if you sell running shoes — and Keywordtool.io will generate a list of possible keywords for you to target.

 Unfortunately, this tool doesn't tell you how frequently people search for those keywords.
 So you'll have to take your list and use it in another tool to get the full picture of keywords you should target.

-Most companies can research keywords with the cheapest package, though you can upgrade to get more of SEMrush's functionality.
+Most companies can research keywords with the cheapest SEMrush package, though you can upgrade to get more of SEMrush's functionality.

-With SEMrush, you can upload a spreadsheet of the keywords you find with tools like Keywordtool.io and get data like how many people search for those keywords every month, current websites that rank for those keywords, and other information that can help you decide what keywords work best for your needs.
+With SEMrush, you can upload a spreadsheet of the keywords you find with tools like Keywordtool.io and get data, like how many people search for those keywords every month, current websites that rank for those keywords, and other information that can help you decide what keywords work best for your needs.

-Ideally, you want to find longtail keywords, or phrases of four to five words.
+Ideally, you want to find long-tail keywords or phrases of four to five words.
 They may have low search volume, but they'll also typically have lower competition.